Do you or someone you know want to participate in a clinical study? See information for patients and families.

 Section 113 of FDAMA mandated the creation of a clinical trials database to register clinical trials of investigational drugs for "serious or life-threating diseases and conditions" (November 1997).

-- FDA Final Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (PDF) (March 2002)
+- FDA Final Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (Issued March 2002; Withdrawn by FDA September 2017)

-- FDA Draft Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (PDF) (January 2004)
+- FDA Draft Guidance: Guidance for Industry: Information Program on Clinical Trials for Serious or Life-Threatening Diseases and Conditions (Issued January 2004; Withdrawn by FDA September 2017)

 International Committee of Medical Journal Editors (ICMJE)